brikis98/devops-book/ch1/sample-app/README.md

-# Node.js Sample App for Fly.io
+# Node.js Sample App

-This folder contains:

-* `app.js`: A simple Node.js "Hello, World" server that listens on port 8080.
+This folder contains a simple Node.js "Hello, World" server that listens on port 8080.
-* `fly.toml`: A configuration file you can use to run the Node.js app on Fly.io.

 For more information, see Chapter 1, "An Introduction to DevOps and Software Delivery", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.